furixturi/nodeschool_learnyounode/README.md

 	$ npm install strftime
 	```

-	To make a new date and get it in "yyyy hour:minute" format:
+	To make a new date and get it in "yyyy hh:mm" format:

 	```javascript
 	var strftime = require('strftime')